 ~ ~ ~

-Reports on the Association of Dairy Milk Product Consumption and Higher Rates of Cancer:
+Dairy Milk Consumption Association with Higher Rates of Cancer:

 From an article titled “Do dairy products cause cancer?” by The Physicians Committee for Responsible Medicine: “Recent scientific studies have suggested that dairy products may be linked to increased risk for prostate cancer, testicular cancer, and possibly for ovarian and breast cancers.